 Certified Data Protection Practitioner (GDPR)

-This course is suitable for data protection officers, HR Professionals, compliance officers, auditors, IT & security Professionals and those wishing to rise to the challenge of the Certified Data Protection Practitioner exam.
+This course is suitable for data protection officers, data protection practitioners, HR Professionals, compliance officers, auditors, IT & security Professionals.

-- Apply the principles of Data Protection (GDPR) compliance
+- Apply the implementation pathway for Data Protection & GDPR compliance

 - Data Protection Impact Assessments